 At the age of 22, Mamie married 21-year-old James Monroe Pratt Jr. (1905-1986) on Jan.
 24, 1926, in Salem, Harrison County.
 He was the son of James Monroe and Mary Elizabeth (Breeding) Pratt Sr. of Long Run.
 James Sr. owned a number of local businesses including a general store, fur company and several farms near Long Run, while Mary was the first superintendent of the Hurt Chapel Church Sunday School.

-Mamie and James Jr. had four children -- James Ira Pratt, Leland Ray Pratt, Marlene Pratt and Carl Edison Pratt.
+Mamie and James Jr. bore five children together -- Nelda Scott, James Ira Pratt, Leland Ray Pratt, Marlene Davidson and Carl Edison Pratt.

 James' family is profiled in the 1979 book, The History of Doddridge County.
 The Pratts "settled on Long Run," said the history, where they were members of the Hurst Chapel Evangelical United Brethren Church.
 James was a trustee of the church circa 1979.
 Mamie belonged to the Sunshine Temple Pythian Sisters, a women's auxiliary to the Knights of Pythias lodge.
 The church was built in 1907 following revival services by Rev. George McCune.

 The 1950 United States Census shows the family in Doddridge County, with James employed as a railroad trackman.

 They also resided in Industrial, WV at one time.